alexzorin/authy/README.md

 ### authy-export
 This program will enrol itself as an additional device on your Authy account and export all of your TOTP tokens in [Key URI Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).

+It is also able to save the TOTP database in a JSON file encrypted with your Authy backup password, which can be used for backup purposes, and to read it back in order to decrypt it.

 **Installation**

 Pre-built binaries are available from the [releases page](https://github.com/alexzorin/authy/releases).
 (Windows binaries have been removed because of continual false positive virus complaints, sorry).